errantSquam/errant-resources/birdanatomy.md

 # Foreword
 Hello!
 Big page here.
 I'll try to optimize it eventually, but for now it's a repository for the bird tutorials.

+This series was started with the encouragement of my friends.
+It serves as a quick way for me to relay bird anatomy concepts without repeating myself over and over, and is also a productive outlet for my frustrations whenever I see poorly drawn wings in professional art *(haha...)*.
+Additionally, it's not easy to get newbies started by pointing them to dense resources, so I'm hoping to do something more bite-sized. *(Although I do get technical at times, and I'm sorry, I just want to be accurate!!)*

+I do not claim to be an expert, though I strive for accuracy to the best of my ability.
+Corrections are appreciated, and while I can't always update social media posts, the least I could do is fix them here.
+I would encourage everyone to do further reading if they're interested in learning, and *Bird Anatomy for Artists* by *Dr. Natalia Balo* is the book I always recommend.
+It is far more comprehensive on bird anatomy than these bite-sized tutorials.

+But also, **always check your references.**

 [Back to main page](/)

 # 01 - Structure and Function